urbanairship/java-library/docs/index.rst

     // List of Schedule URLs
     List<String> listOfScheduleURLs = response.getApiResponse().getScheduleUrls();

-Optionally, scheduled pushes can be configured to be delivered at the device local time.
+Optionally, scheduled pushes can be configured to be delivered at the device's local time.
 This is done by calling a different method when building your Schedule object.

 .. code-block:: java